German-speaking Representations in Peru

 European Union in Peru

 The EU Delegation in Peru is the diplomatic representation of the European Union in Lima.
-A focus is on political dialogue, cooperation, and EU programs with Peru.
-Consular tasks such as passport issuance or national visas are generally the responsibility of the member states.
+A key focus is on political dialogue, cooperation, and EU programs with Peru.
+Consular tasks such as passport issuance or national visas are generally handled by the Member States.

 EU Delegation in Lima: Contact and Location

 - Address: Av.
-Victor Andrés Belaúnde 332, 5to piso, Edificio CROMO, San Isidro, Lima 27, Perú
+Victor Andrés Belaúnde 332, 5th floor, Edificio CROMO, San Isidro, Lima 27, Perú

 - Phone: +51 (01) 4150800